tanersener/mobile-ffmpeg/src/kvazaar/README.md

                                    - 4: + 1/4-pixel diagonal
       --pu-depth-inter <int>-<int> : Inter prediction units sizes [0-3]
                                    - 0, 1, 2, 3: from 64x64 to 8x8
+                                   - Accepts a list of values separated by ',' for setting separate depths per GOP layer (values can be omitted to use the first value for the respective layer).
       --pu-depth-intra <int>-<int> : Intra prediction units sizes [1-4]
                                    - 0, 1, 2, 3, 4: from 64x64 to 4x4
+                                   - Accepts a list of values separated by ',' for setting separate depths per GOP layer (values can be omitted to use the first value for the respective layer).
+      --ml-pu-depth-intra    : Predict the pu-depth-intra using machine learning trees, overrides the
+                                --pu-depth-intra parameter. [disabled]
       --tr-depth-intra <int> : Transform split depth for intra blocks [0] --(no-)bipred          : Bi-prediction [disabled]
       --cu-split-termination <string> : CU split search termination [zero]